ZDietz28/markdownexample1/README.md

 # Area 51

-You open the door to Area 51 and aliens start chassing you.
+You open the door to Area 51 and aliens start chasing you.
+They lowkey salty.

 [Run]() or [Fight]()